cloudnative-pg/charts/charts/cluster/README.md

 section.
 Refer to the table for the full list of parameters and place the configuration under the appropriate key: `backups.s3`, `backups.azure`, or `backups.google`.

+### Barman Cloud Plugin integration

+The chart can configure a cluster to use the CNPG-I Barman Cloud plugin as the WAL archiver by enabling `barmanCloudPlugin.enabled`.
+This renders a plugin `ObjectStore`, configures `spec.plugins` on the `Cluster`, and can optionally create plugin-based scheduled backups.
+The Barman Cloud plugin and its CRDs must already be installed, for example with the `plugin-barman-cloud` chart.

+`barmanCloudPlugin.enabled` is mutually exclusive with `backups.enabled`, because the CloudNativePG API does not allow a WAL archiver plugin and `spec.backup.barmanObjectStore` to be configured at the same time.

 Recovery
 --------